SaltwaterC/sploit-tools/README.md

 # sploit-tools

-My own tools for easing the task of exploit writing.
+My own tools for easing the task of pentesting / exploit writing.

 ## pattern